freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/regular-expressions/specify-only-the-lower-number-of-matches/index.md

 ---
 title: Specify Only the Lower Number of Matches
 ---
+## Specify Only the Lower Number of Matches

 The Problem
 Change the regex haRegex to match the word "Hazzah" only when it has four or more letter z's.